AndreaFedeli99/Master_Course/Advanced_Programming/Exams/2023-06-20/README.md

     def lose_the_ring(self): self.hasTheOneRing = False

     def __str__(self):
-        return "type :- "+type(self).__name__+",\ Ring "+('🗸' if self.hasTheOneRing else 'x')
+        return "type :- " + type(self).__name__ + \
+            ",\t\tRing " + ('🗸' if self.hasTheOneRing else 'x')
 ```

-The exercise consists of writing a metaclass `ApplySpell` that automatically changes an object class accordingly to some event, e.g., Smeagol gets the one ring, Gollum loses it or a Stack becomes empty/full.
-NOte that the meta-class should be independent of the event that forces the change.
+The exercise consists of writing a metaclass `ApplySpell` that automatically changes an object class accordingly to some event, e.g., Smeagol gets the one ring, Gollum loses it or a Stack becomes empty/full. **NOTE** that the meta-class should be independent of the event that forces the change.

 **Note, the use of any module is FORBIDDEN.
 The solution that use a module will be considered WRONG**.